KyleRui0202/concert-ticket-booking/readme.md

 **Notice:** It should be implicitly done by `composer create-project` to copy the `config.example` directory to `config` directory for you.
 If it still does not exist, you may need to do that manually.

 ### Ticket Repository
 Only the ticket quantity are considered for the ticket booking system at this moment.
-So you probably need to create a new file within the ``datastore` directory to store the total tickets and modify `ticket_repository` to the new file name within `config/app.php`
+So you probably need to create a new file within the `datastore` directory to store the total tickets and modify `ticket_repository` to the new file name within `config/app.php`

 ### Database
 For simplicity, [SQLite](https://sqlite.org), *an embedded and file-based database*, is used here to store sold ticket records as well as the temporary booking sessions.
-You may need to configure it in the 'config/database.php' file and create the database(file) within the `datastore` directory.
+You may need to configure it in the `config/database.php` file and create the database(file) within the `datastore` directory.

 The database schema can be checked out in the `datastore/setup.php`.
 Plesse run it to build the schema:
 ```
 php datastore/setup.php
 ```

-Altough SQLite is used here, other RDBMS (e.g., MySQL, Postgres, etc.) may be used by adding their configuration in 'config/database.php', create the corresponding 'utils/setup_database_connection.php'.
-(Notice: some additional queries in the code may be modified if necessary according to their own syntax)
+Altough SQLite is used here, other RDBMS (e.g., MySQL, Postgres, etc.) may be used instead by adding their configuration into `config/database.php` and connection setup code into `utils/setup_database_connection.php`.
+(Notice: some other queries in the code may need to be modified according to their own spceific SQL syntax.)

 ## Web Server Configuration
-Semantic URL is used here, so you may need to modify your web server configuration if necessady.
+Semantic URLs is used here, so you may need to modify your web server configuration if necessady.

 ### Nginx
 If you are using Nginx, the following directive in your site configuration will direct all requests to the `index.php` front controller: